bstefco/momentumsector/README.md

 # Sector-Momentum ETF Screener

+---

+## CANSLIM Slack Bot

+The **CANSLIM Slack Bot** is an automation project within this repository.
+It provides CANSLIM-based stock screening and delivers results directly to Slack.
+All code for the bot lives in the `src/canslim_bot/` directory, and its dependencies are managed in `requirements-canslim.txt`.

+- Project code: `src/canslim_bot/`
+- Tests: `tests/canslim_bot/`
+- Requirements: `requirements-canslim.txt`

+Whenever you see references to `canslim_bot` in the code or file structure, it refers to this CANSLIM Slack Bot project.

+---

 [**View the Daily Screen Report**](https://bstefco.github.io/momentumsector/daily_screen.html)

 A momentum-based ETF screening tool that identifies the best-performing sector ETFs for portfolio rebalancing.